Payments for families

 - have special needs.

 Pensioner Education Supplement and ABSTUDY Pensioner Education Supplement can help students.
 It can help with costs of full time or part time study, in a secondary or tertiary course.
-You need to be receiving certain income support payments to receive this.
+You need to get certain income support payments to get this.

-Education Entry Payment is for people receiving some income support payments to help with the cost of study.
+Education Entry Payment is for people who get some income support payments to help with the cost of study.

 Caring for a child with disability or a medical condition